 For example, the location of the property is important because renters want to be close to shopping and, in the case of long-term rentals, schools, but they also want security and a safe neighbourhood.
 Some properties will rent for more simply because of where they are located.

 Another important factor in how much revenue you can earn is the level of luxury it offers.
 Obviously, more luxury means more revenue.
 Two other factors are the size and the amenities it offers.

-Toronto residential and commercial property management companies use various data points to predict how much revenue a property will bring in.
+Toronto residential and commercial property management companies use various data points to predict how much revenue the property will bring in.
 Without the appropriate data, you’re just taking a guess at how much rental income you can earn on your properties.
-The key is to make your prices competitive with those of similar properties, but not so underpriced that you miss out on potential revenue.
+The key is to make your prices competitive with those of similar properties but not so underpriced that you miss out on potential revenue.

 Your Toronto Residential or Commercial Property Management Team

 You will also need a realtor who is knowledgeable about the type of properties you’re investing in.
 Some investors prefer to own short-term vacation rentals, while others prefer properties with long-term leases in either the commercial or business niche.
 Real estate agents often specialize in certain types of properties, so you should look for one who knows a lot about the type of properties you invest in.
 Their knowledge should include not only finding and buying but also managing rental properties.

 Some real estate agents may offer property management services, but you may need a separate property manager.
 It’s a good idea to speak with several management companies before you decide which one to use to manage your properties.
 It makes more sense to hire a Toronto commercial or residential property management company that’s local or at least has a local presence.
 Many companies offer services in multiple cities, but you want one that specializes in Toronto properties.